overviewer/Minecraft-Overviewer/README.rst

 * Renders large resolution images of your world, such that you can zoom in and see details

+* Customizable textures!
+Pulls textures straight from your installed texture pack!

 * Outputs a Google Map powered interface that is memory efficient, both in generating and viewing.